alert icon

 Valve design factors influencing Cv include the size and geometry of the flow path; the orifice size of a valve affects the flow of fluid through it.
 The larger the orifice, the greater the potential flow capacity.
 Orifices in different types of valves can vary considerably; for example, a ball valve will offer minimal flow resistance, but a needle valve can restrict or slow down flow.
 These should be considerations in your selection process.

 When in doubt, consult your manufacturer—a good one will help in sizing the valve you need.
-For this purpose, Swagelok offers a handy Cv calculator that can be used as a starting point in selecting the right valve for your application.
+Along with guide to help you with valve sizing, Swagelok offers a handy Cv calculator that can be used as a starting point in selecting the right valve for your application.

 Consider temperature fluctuations that may cause sealing materials to expand and contract.
 Also, metallic components can lose strength at higher temperature, reducing pressure ratings.
 It is important to check with your manufacturer to confirm a valve has been fully tested at the extremes.

-Consider what your valve needs to do in your system.
+Understanding what your valve needs to do in your system is critically important.
 Do you need to start or stop flow?
 Regulate flow level?
 Control the direction of flow?
 Protect the system from overpressure?
+What types of valves does Swagelok offer?

-Your answers to these questions will guide the type of valve you will select for your design.
+Your answers to these questions will guide the type of valve you will select for your system design.
 Again, consider a simple two-way ball valve as an example.
 Although some ball valves from other manufacturers may offer a throttling function, most ball valves should not be used for either throttling or regulating flow and are meant to be used in the fully open or fully closed position.
 If your goal is to throttle or regulate flow, a better option might be a needle or metering valve.
-You can learn more about valve function and types in this article.

 As with temperature, you should also consider where the valve will be placed into service.
 Will it operate in a climate-controlled environment, such as the inside of a plant or heated instrument enclosure?
 Will it be outdoors, exposed to elements such as direct sunlight, rain, snow, frost, ice, and temperature fluctuation?
 A marine environment with significant exposure to chlorides?
 Valves and their components come in a variety of materials.
 Choose those that are best suited to these factors to maximize the longevity and functionality of the valves.

-Pressure is another important consideration in your valve selection.
+Pressure is another important consideration in your valve selection criteria.
 Note the two different contexts in which the term is used:

 D: Delivery